informalsystems/vdd/guide/naming.md

 ## English Spec

-As part of the version, each English specification should have one of the following stages:
+As part of the version, the file name and title of each English specification should include reference to one of the following stages:

 ```